-The Importance of Improved Forest Management (IFM) Projects in the Voluntary Carbon Market
+The Importance of Improved Forest Management Projects (IFM) in the VCM

 Improved Forest Management (IFM) refers to a suite of practices aimed at enhancing the carbon sequestration and storage capacity of existing forests through sustainable management techniques.
 Unlike afforestation, which involves planting new forests, IFM focuses on optimizing the management of already existing forested areas.
 The goal is to increase the amount of carbon these forests can store, reduce greenhouse gas emissions, and maintain or enhance other ecosystem services.